 With the Landesbank Baden-Württemberg, Stuttgart is home to the largest and most profitable public-sector bank and savings bank in Germany.
 More than 100 banking institutions are based in Stuttgart, making the city the third largest financial centre in Germany.
 Stuttgart also has 29 insurance companies.
 With 11,250 employees, the State Capital is one of the six largest insurance locations in Germany, outperforming Berlin and Frankfurt (Main) in this sector.
 With Allianz Lebensversicherungs-AG, Stuttgart-West is the second largest location of Allianz worldwide.

-The is only second to Frankfurt as the leading trading centre and the private investor exchange in Germany.
+The Stuttgart stock exchange (opens in a new tab) is only second to Frankfurt as the leading trading centre and the private investor exchange in Germany.
 Private investors can trade in equities, securitised derivatives, bonds, funds and participatory notes – at conditions otherwise reserved for institutional investors.
 With an annual trading volume of some 90 billion euros in all asset classes, the Stuttgart stock exchange ranks number ten in Europe.